neuronsimulator/nrn/docs/python/programming/projectmanagement.rst

 along with your Python source code, and your project's README.md best contains instructions how to compile them.

-Another good practice is to include a check for the compiled library's existence:
+Another good practice is to include a check for the compiled library's existence.
+For example, on `x86_64` UNIX platforms, you could:

 .. code-block:: python